If your spouse had the affair, it makes sense that you would ask this question.

 Why should I read the books, get coaching, learn new tools, or do personal growth work?

-They are the one who broke trust.
+They are the one who lied, crossed the line and broke your trust.

 You did not force them to lie, hide, deceive, or violate the boundaries of your marriage.

-The affair belongs to the person who had it.
+Responsibility for having an affair belongs to the person who had it.

 But that does not mean you have nothing to work on.